 For a homeowner, real estate investor, or landlord, there is always a chance a person can enter a vacant property and claim squatters’ rights.
 Squatters’ rights fall under a law called adverse possession.
 However, a squatter doesn’t ever have to become an issue.

-Preventing squatters is much better than trying t get rid of them.
+Preventing squatters is much better than trying t get rid of them, especially with such strong squatters rights in Colorado.
 Once you know how to prevent squatters, you can sleep easy knowing your vacant property isn’t going to get trashed.
 And that’s exciting!

 Whether you have own house or multifamily properties, squatters must always be considered.
 Take a moment to learn how you can easily stop squatters from occupying you house now with the 10 tips, guaranteed, to prevent squatters in their tracks.